FlagAI-Open/FlagAI/docs/TUTORIAL_1_TOKENIZER.md

 into a sequence of semantic units called **tokens**, which are then converted into ids by looking up the tokens in a vocabulary file.
 An example of tokenizing input text `Jack is walking a dog.` is shown below:

 <div align=center><img src="img/tokenizer_example_1.png" width="500px"></div>

 It is noticeable that different tokenizers can have different ways to split text, and have different vocabulary files.
+An introduction to those algorithms can be viewed [here](tokenization.md).

 Our projects currently support six tokenizers as listed below:

 | Tokenizer                    | Language |